spacecloud-io/space-docs/content/microservices/graphql/securing-apis.md

 ## Deny access

-This rule is to deny all calls to a particular function irrespective of any thing.
-It might be useful to temporarily deny access to a function (For example in testing).
+This rule is to deny all calls to a particular function irrespective of anything.
+It might be useful to deny access to a function temporarily.
 Here's how to deny access to a particular function using `deny`:

 {{< highlight json >}}
 {